alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = false       |

-It lists the values of operational cycle identifiers which are supported by the appliance.
-It is used to know in advance and which are the values that the **OperationalCycleId** can assume.
+It lists the values of operational cycles which are supported by the appliance.
+It is used to know in advance and which are the values that the **OperationalCycle** can assume.

-The elements of the array belongs to the **standard mode id** and **vendor-defined mode id** ranges.
+The elements of the array belongs to the **standard mode** and **vendor-defined mode** ranges.
 In case there can be only element of one of the range.
-If the array is empty, OperationalModeId shall be set to 0xFFFF for "not supported".
+If the array is empty, OperationalMode shall be set to 0xFFFF for "not supported".

-#### SelectableOperationalCycleIds
+#### SelectableOperationalCycles

 |            |                                                                |
 |------------|----------------------------------------------------------------|